-Wairarapa Ambulance Service Pop-Up
+About the Wairarapa Ambulance Service Pop Up

 Together, with our health partners and community we can challenge, create and co-create better experiences for all those who interact with our service.

-With facilitated engagement, involving staff and stakeholders, we will look at what ambulance care looks like now and what it could look like in the future.
+With facilitated engagement, involving staff and stakeholders, we looked at what ambulance care looks like now and what it could look like in the future.
 Together, with our health partners and community we can challenge, create and co-create better experiences with all those who interact with our service.
 Understanding what matters to them in pre-hospital healthcare and what it means to them when they talk about improving their experience.

 This way of working is people-centered as we want to focus on the things that matter and involve stakeholders from all areas right from the start.